Heritage travel: How to plan a family ancestry trip

-If your credit isn’t stellar, there are travel loans available for those with bad credit.
+If your credit isn’t stellar, there are travel loans for people with bad credit.
 Compare loan amounts, rates and terms from banks, credit unions and online lenders.

 Redeem reward points on your travel credit card

-If you’re planning a while out from your trip, compare travel rewards credit cards to find the one with the best redemption options.
-Once you rack up enough reward points, you can redeem them to book a flight, rental car or hotel.
+If you’re planning far enough in advance of your trip, compare travel rewards credit cards to find the one with the best redemption options.
+Once you rack up enough reward points, you can redeem them to book flights, a rental car or a hotel stay.

 Open a personal line of credit

 Another option to pay for your travel is opening a personal line of credit, which works much like a credit card.
 If you want to go this route, look into rates, terms and the maximum amount you can borrow.